sandun-chandrasiri/CODSOFT-Task-2/README.md

-This is the second task od the Codsoft Web Development internship.
+This is the second task of the Codsoft Web Development internship.
 This is a landing page for a Camping and Travel related app.